Fagernes

-is a town in Nord-Aurdal Municipality in Innlandet county, Norway.
+Fagernes is a town in Nord-Aurdal Municipality in Innlandet county, Norway.
 The town is the administrative centre of the municipality as well as the largest urban/commercial centre for the Valdres region.
 It is located just northwest of the village of Leira and about 5 km south of the village of Skrautvål.
 The 2 km2 town has a population (2024) of 1,983 and a population density of 992 PD/km2.

 Fagernes lies approximately 3 hours northwest of the capital city of Oslo, and is an important destination for tourism in Norway, due to good transportation connections and the nature in the surrounding Valdres valley, including the mountain areas such as Jotunheimen and Spåtind.
 The European route E16 highway runs through the town.
 The Strondafjorden lake lies on the south side of the town.
 Tingnes Church is located in the town.
+About 51 metres south of the Fagernes coastline facing the Strondafjorden, lays the Vesleøya, a small uninhabitated island connected by a small white wooden bridge.

 History

 On 14 June 2007 the municipal council of Nord-Aurdal Municipality decided to bestow town status on the large village of Fagernes.
 The decision came into force on 8 September 2007, when Fagernes celebrated the 150th anniversary of its establishment as a village.